If you need assistance in obtaining materials via ILL, please contact the library at email@example.com.

 While on campus, a student may request items that are not owned by the Bishop Payne Library through InterLibrary Loan – ILL.
 These items must be used within the library while the student is in residence.
 Due to the nature of the ILL system, books are loaned from one library to another.
 Therefore, the borrowed items cannot be mailed to a third party.

 Remote access is limited to current students, staff, faculty, and Board of Trustees.
 When off-campus, users will need to authenticate as a library patron.
 When you click through to view an e-book, e-journal article, or a database requiring authentication, you will be prompted to sign-in.
-You will need to enter your last name and library barcode (example: BVTS 0000000000 - include the first four letters of the barcode).
+You will need to enter your library barcode (example: BVTS 0000000000 - include the first four letters of the barcode).
 You will only need to do this once per browsing session.

 The library building is open to Washington Theological Consortium patrons.
 WTC students who are enrolled in VTS courses will have in-person access to the library building as well as electronic/online access to all course resources for the duration of the course.
 Please contact us at t 703.461.1733 or firstname.lastname@example.org for further assistance.